Back

 The Goal:

-Redesign the outdated website to improve usability, enhance navigation, better showcase adoptable animals, and create application forms.
+Redesign their outdated website to improve usability, enhance navigation, better showcase adoptable animals, and add volunteer application forms.

 This project was part of our UX/UI Bootcamp with Columbia University, where we partnered with a small nonprofit in need of a website overhaul.
 It was a great opportunity to apply our design thinking, user research, and prototyping skills in a real-world setting.
 We also got to work on something featuring adorable animals!